KyleMcMaster/payroll-processor/README.md

 ### .NET

-The Azure Functions solution (`PayrollProcessor.sln`) is set up as the default solution for [Omnisharp](https://github.com/OmniSharp/omnisharp-vscode), and is loaded as soon as the VS Code workspace is opened.
+The API solution (`PayrollProcessor.sln`) is set up as the default solution for [Omnisharp](https://github.com/OmniSharp/omnisharp-vscode), and is loaded as soon as the VS Code workspace is opened.

-If you want to switch to work on the API solution, use the "Omnisharp: Select Project" command from the command palette and select `PayrollProcessor.Web.Api.sln`.
+This solution contains 2 applications - `PayrollProcessor.Functions.Api` and `PayrollProcess.Web.Api`

+There are VS Code tasks for the Solution (Clean, Build, Test) and at the individual application project level.

 ### Client